Tellusant/docs/articles-posts/americas-largest-enterprises-in-2025.md

 ---
-title: "America's Largest Enterprises in 2024"
+title: "America's Largest Enterprises in 2025"
-description: "Tellusant's second official America's Largest Enterprises Ranking in 2020s (ALERT) is out.
+description: "Tellusant's third official America's Largest Enterprises Ranking in 2020s (ALERT) is out.
 It ranks the largest U.S. companies by value added (VA)."
 image: /assets/social-card-pub.png
 ---

-# America's Largest Enterprises in 2024
+# America's Largest Enterprises in 2025

+*Under development as reports come in.
+Two missing late March 2026*

-Tellusant's second official America's Largest Enterprises Ranking in 2020s (ALERT) is out.
+Tellusant's third official America's Largest Enterprises Ranking in 2020s (ALERT) is out.
 It ranks the largest U.S. companies by value added (VA)—economist's preferred way to measure size—and a better method than ranking by revenue like Fortune does.

-**Amazon** maintains its lead at the top in 2024 and is the clear #1.
+**Amazon** maintains its lead at the top in 2025 and is the clear #1.

 We start by presenting the results which is what most people are interested in.
 After this follow definitions and methods.